sighjs/sigh/README.md

 Please see [plugin writing guide](https://github.com/sighjs/sigh/blob/master/docs/writing-plugins.md)

 # Future Work
+* `gulp` plugin adapter
 * Should be able to forward stream input to a plugin that is nested inside another plugin (e.g. a merge).
-* `gulp` plugin adapter
-* More documentation about building plugins.
-* Document file coalescing, for now see the [concat plugin](https://github.com/sighjs/sigh/blob/master/src/plugin/concat.js) and [toFileSystemState](https://github.com/sighjs/sigh/blob/master/src/stream.js).
 * `sigh -w` should watch `sigh.js` file for changes in addition to the source files.
 * `glob` plugin should also forward events from input stream.
 * Investigate possibility of grunt plugin adapter